Mr S Power

 |Miss N Rana||Teacher of History and Head of Year|

 Introduction to the Department

-We strive to ensure our lessons are interesting and thought provoking through discussion and the use of different medias.
+We strive to ensure our lessons are interesting and thought-provoking through discussion and the use of different media.

 Key Stage 3 Information

 At St Peter’s, students gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 The curriculum has been structured to equip students to master three key skills: causation/consequences, change/continuity and sources/interpretations.

 History helps students to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.